 By becoming a therapist and Reiki practitioner in my forties, I bring the experience and wisdom of half a life well lived.
 I bring the enthusiasm and curiosity of someone who has witnessed individuals capable of great change and healing.
 I come to this work with a passion for mentoring others in their growth and healing.
 I believe that everyone has within themselves the ability to heal themselves.
-I am curious about how individuals can connect to their divine nature within their human experience to achieve the healing they deserve and live the life they desire to live.

 I have been working with adults and children for over 14 years.
 I began working with children and their families as a drama teacher and realized I had a gift for helping families heal through expressive arts.

 I graduated from Pacifica Graduate Institute, where I studied Jungian Psychology.
 I am currently registered as an intern with the Oregon State Board of Marriage and Family Therapists pursuing licensure as a Marriage and Family Therapist (MFT).
 I am also a certified Reiki Master Practitioner.

 I am a curious, compassionate, non-judgmental, and passionate person.
 I love my work and can’t think of any greater privilege than being able to share in the lives of others.
 I honor this privilege by listening deeply to my clients: with my mind, body, spirit, and heart.

 I believe that all individuals have the ability to heal and that healing is an integrative process.
 I believe in a holistic, relational approach to healing that integrates the mind, body, and spirit.
 By combining therapy and energy healing, I am able to treat clients holistically, enabling me to address the individual’s emotional, physical, and spiritual needs.